-- Manfrotto 055XPROB Tripod with Manfrotto 496RC2 BallHead - Mounting your camera to a tripod is absolutely essential in order to eliminate camera-shake.
+- Manfrotto 055 Tripod – Mounting your camera to a tripod is absolutely essential in order to eliminate camera-shake.

-And of course, if you are wondering how the photographs of those flying sparks were created, take a look at my Steel Wool Photography Tutorial and I’ll show you how to do it!
+If you are wondering how the photographs of those flying sparks were created, take a look at my Steel Wool Photography Tutorial and I’ll show you how to do it!

 Are you tired of taking boring photos of the same mundane subject matter?
 Wouldn’t you rather take your photography to the next level and photograph things that catch people’s attention?
 If you would like to get the complete scoop and learn how to take more creative and unique shots with your DSLR, pick up my Trick Photography and Special Effects e-book and video course today!